-New students to Arkansas Tech University - Ozark Campus must submit an application for admission, college entrance exam scores, a record documenting completion of secondary requirements, and proof of immunization documenting 2 MMRs.
+New students to Arkansas Tech University-Ozark Campus must submit an application for admission, college entrance exam scores, an official record documenting completion of secondary requirements, and proof of immunization documenting 2 MMRs.
 If you have concurrent college credit, an official transcript from that institution is required.
 For Advanced Placement (AP), College Level Examination Program (CLEP) or International Baccalaureate (IB) credit, an original score report or certified copy from your high school will need to be submitted prior to credit being awarded.
 Detailed course articulation for AP, CLEP, and IB can be located under Credit by Exam.
 A minimum criterion for exam scores and grade point averages is listed below:

-- 1. Completion of graduation requirements from an accredited public or private secondary school, a non-accredited private secondary school, or a home school program documenting a minimum 2.0/4.0 cumulative grade point average, and completion of the university's secondary school core curriculum, OR minimum GED score of 450. - 2.
-Composite ACT score of 15 or above, composite SAT score of 1060 or above, or a composite COMPASS score of 47 (averaging scores in algebra, writing, and reading) or above for students who graduate from an accredited public secondary school; or composite ACT score of 19 or above, composite SAT score of 1330 or above, or composite COMPASS score of 68 (averaging scores in algebra, writing, and reading) or above for students who graduate from a private secondary school, were home schooled, or received a GED.
-Note: The ACT Writing exam is not required for admission purposes. - 1 American College Testing Program's ACT Assessment Test - 2 College Board's Scholastic Aptitude Test - 3 College Board's Test of Standard Written English
+- 1. Composite ACT score of 15 or above, composite SAT score of 1060 or above, or a composite COMPASS score of 47 (averaging scores in algebra, writing, and reading) or above for students who graduate from a public secondary school; composite ACT score of 19 or above, composite SAT score of 1330 or above, or composite COMPASS score of 68 (averaging scores in algebra, writing, and reading) or above for students who graduate from a private secondary school, home school, or received a GED.
+Note: The ACT Writing exam is not required for admission purposes. - 2.
+Completion of graduation requirements from an accredited public or private secondary school, a non-accredited private secondary school, or a home school program documenting a minimum 2.0/4.0 cumulative grade point average, and completion of the university's secondary school core curriculum, OR minimum GED score of 600.